grimlucis/rpg-hack/08-tables/03-mutations.md

 155  | Feathered Skin.
 You are covered in rainbow feathers.
 156  | Evil Eye.
 One of your eyes becomes green and wobbly.
 If you die, it becomes a slime.
 157  | Duplication.
 Split in half.
 Reduce all your Stats by 1d6 and your HP by half.
 Your "twin" rolls new stats and HP.
 158  | Wracked.
-Your body twists and deforms. -1d6 Constitution.
+Your body twists and deforms. -1d6 Strength.
 159  | Spindle Arm.
 A new one, red and feeble.
 Stick it into a fresh corpse to make it walk and talk.
 160  | Hunchback.
 You store a huge heap of fat on your back.
 Take twice as long to starve.
 161  | Corpulent.
 Fat fills up 4 of your Inventory Slots.